Horizons Regional Grants

-Apply on the Gates Foundation’s RFP portal by September 22 at 5 p.m.
+This RFP opportunity closed on September 22 at 5 p.m.
 PT.

 Horizons will give regions an opportunity to build on and improve already successful local programs so more high school students have access to relevant, effective support as they move from high school to college and the workforce.

 The Gates Foundation will select three regional partnerships through Horizons, with up to $5.4 million in funding for each region over three school years.

 - In addition to grant funding, Horizons partnerships will get technical assistance to learn more about high-quality advising programs and other best practices.

 - They’ll also receive support to build their data capacity so they can access, analyze, and apply data to continue refining and improving programs to meet student needs.

 Partnerships should prioritize efforts to improve college and career advising programs in their specific regions.